 But according to records, growers greatly exaggerated the size of their harvest in 1907-1908.
 Presumably, this was so they could bulk up their sales with cheap wine from the Midi!!

 So, it wasn’t just the merchants who were bringing in wines from outside the region!

 In 1911, France delimited the region surrounding the famous Bordelais river, the Gironde.
-This new jurisdiction formed a governing board for grapes covering the ‘Gironde départment’.
+This new jurisdiction would have a governing board for grapes covering the ‘Gironde départment’.
 Eventually in 1935, Bordeaux AOC was founded.

 Today, wine regions of France- of Champagne, Bordeaux, Burgundy, Beaujolais, Chablis, Côtes du Rhône, Chateauneuf-du-Pape, Côte Rôtie etc etc- each have their own set of wine laws so that when you purchase a French wine bottle, the quality and the style of wine is guaranteed by French government organizations.

 It’s France’s checkered history of vine disease, grape shortages, wine fraud and violent protest that brought these laws into effect.
 The regions of Southern France (le Midi), Bordeaux and Champagne and the actors within them each contributed to the beginning of French wine law and the creation of AOC.

 Visit us again for our fourth and final installment on why you should learn the history of French wine law.
 You’ll see how to read a French wine label and understand the most common AOC’s to know what kind of wine is inside the bottle.

 If you like what you see, go on and share it!